linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 09.07.2023 (announcement)
+- 🚀 Get ready for some AI magic! ✨✨ We're thrilled to announce that we're working on our second AI tool. 🤖🔧 Stay tuned for updates and let us know what kind of AI solutions you'd love to see! 💡💭 #AI #TechWizardryQuestion: What are some challenges you face that you think AI could help solve? 🤔🌟

 ### 09.07.2023 (announcement Linkspreed Office)
 - 🎉 Exciting news!
 We're super thrilled to announce that we'll be using the amazing #LinkspreedOffice for our own projects! 🚀💼 Have you tried it yet?
 Share your experience or tell us why you're excited to try it out! 😄 #ProductivityBoost #WorkSmarter